 Examples: Downloading a document, watching a video, signing up for a newsletter.

 Count every time someone installs your app as a conversion.
-To learn more, see How to track mobile app installs as conversions.
+To learn more, see Track mobile app installs as conversions.

 Example: Installation of your app on Android devices.